Tight project teams have a Daily 'Scrum' every day at the same time.

 Use a pen and paper to jot things down.
 A whiteboard is also great for "Parking Lot" topics that arise, to be discussed after the meeting.

 Often the Product Owner won’t be at the Scrum.
 However, call the Product Owner if you have an impediment (aka roadblock).
-Communication with the Product Owner is essential and if you haven't touched base with him in the few days, then do so.
+Communication with the Product Owner is essential and if you haven't touched base with them in the past few days, then do so.
 A disconnected or absent Product Owner is a sign of dysfunction.

 Sometimes, the Product Owner will want to see the Daily Scrum for many teams.
 Adding them to every meeting would create lots of noise in their calendar.
 Instead, make the Teams meetings easy to find so they can locate the Daily Scrum for any project via the Teams team.